ucd-library/cork-icon/readme.md

 - Follow the instructions in **Updating Icons** section below

 ### Updating icons
-- Follow all instructions in local development section
+- Follow instructions in local development section to get app container up
-- Start demo app and bash into it - `docker compose up -d` `docker compose exec app bash`
-- Update icon metadata file with `node ./src/bin/process-custom.js ./io/gc-bucket/iconsets/<name-of-iconset>/` from container
+- Process iconset with `app/cmds/process-iconset.sh <name-of-iconset>`.
+This adds/removes icons from metadata file, and zips the iconset
 - Review the `metadata.json` file.
 Specifically, update the `label` and `searchTerms` properties for each icon to improve the icon search experience.
-- If any changes are made to `metadata.json`, run the command again to ensure these are reflected in the zipped version: `node ./src/bin/process-custom.js ./io/gc-bucket/iconsets/<name-of-iconset>/`
+- If any changes are made to `metadata.json`, run the command again to ensure these are reflected in the zipped version
 - Make sure icons look good in demo app (see demo app instructions)
 - To copy iconset to GC bucket, run `./app/cmds/upload-iconset.sh <icon-dir>` from host machine